manuelbb-upb/Compromise.jl/README.md

 Likewise, `max_grad_calls` restricts the number of gradient calls, `max_hess_calls` limits Hessian computations.

-For historic reasons, the count is kept between runs.
+~~For historic reasons, the count is kept between runs.~~ The count is now reset between runs by default.
 To reset the count between runs (sequential or parallel), indicate it when setting up the MOP.